lucas-tech-1003/Hello-World/README.md

 # Hello-World
-Hi, I'm the god of this world.
+Hi, I'm sanduhwella-hui, an instance of humanbeing.